-Environmental Health Officers plan, coordinate and implement control strategies to minimise adverse health impacts from the environment and the workplace.
+Environmental Health Officers who are described as Force Health Protection Officers, plan, coordinate and implement control strategies to minimise adverse health impacts from the environment and the workplace.

 - ServiceAir Force